mth/u-boot-odroid-m2/README.md

 The actual u-boot is pretty small, but it consists of two parts that must be at right place on the device, with second one starting at 8MiB offset.

+## Connecting UART

+The UART pins counted from the nearest board corner are *ground, TX, RX* and *+3.3V*.
+This means that your serial adapter pins should be connected in the order *ground, RX* and *TX* (which often is black, green, white).
+The serial adapter should be configured for 1500000 baud, for example by using `screen /dev/ttyUSB0 1500000`.